rajdesai17/grantmatch-hk/progress.md

   - Display connected wallet address in header.
   - Added warning banner in App.tsx if Phantom is not detected.
 - Modified signout logic in Header.tsx to disconnect the wallet on user signout, ensuring wallet is only linked to the current user session.
+- Improved wallet connect flow: now links wallet to user profile only after Phantom is actually connected, using callback mechanism.
+Prevents 'wallet or user not found' error.

 ## Documentation & Rules
 - Detailed build guide in follow.txt